Shunpoco/shunpoco-dev/contents/blog/vue-date-input/post.md

 <div style="text-align: center; font-size: 14px; color: grey; margin-bottom: 20px;">this picture is from <a href="https://vuejs.org/" style="text-decoration: none;" >here</a>
 </div>

-Hi there, in this article, I introduce you how to use a date input tag in the proper way with Vue.js.
+In this article, I introduce you how to use a date input tag in the proper way with Vue.js.
 The sample code of this article is [here](https://github.com/Shunpoco/vue-ts-input-values-demo).

 ### Problem